Expanding Shortened URLs in a Ruby String

 Everyone and their dog uses some sort of URL shortening service these days.
-While it's handy to cram an URL into short messages like those used on Twitter it's not always considered best practice for a bunch of reasons.
+While it's handy for cramming a link into short messages like those on Twitter, it's not always considered best practice for a bunch of reasons.

 require 'net/http'